wallymathieu/LogAdapter/README.md

 # LogAdapter
-Adapter for library logging (for current and future logging frameworks)
+Adapter for library logging (for current and future logging frameworks).
+LogAdapter is not a logging framework.
+It is intended to be used instead of a logger in order to let the consumer of a library choose how to log things.

 ## Goal